nickmeldrum/site-seed/README.md

 ## Next steps:

- * make it so nginx is forwarding any requests for the html to the node express server and have the webserver return the index.html (or generated html)
  * fix ssl
  * create a node api server?
  * look at how yarn can use it's cache when build is happening in a docker image build